To meet the ongoing needs of the Tweed community, now and into the future, Council actively operates 3 sites:

 (incorporating the Tweed Valley Crematorium and Memorial Gardens).

-All 3 offer peaceful and stunning settings, quality and cost effective services, respectful, discreet and professional service by staff.
+All of these sites offer peaceful, scenic settings, quality, cost effective services, and respectful, discreet and professional staff.

 Frequently asked questions